phasnox/sephiroth/README.md

 **Message multiplexing library for python**

 Sephiroth is a library for simple message multiplexing.
-It was designed for the construction of an EKG realtime signal distribution server, as a graduation project for the Computer Science department of the ESPOL.
+It was designed for the construction of an EKG, realtime, signal distribution server, as a graduation project for the Computer Science department of the ESPOL.

-The library defines an `endpoint` class, which instances can handle connections as client or server.
+The library defines an `endpoint` class for transmitting data between two processes.
 Here is an example:

 **server.py**
 ```python